EOSIO/eos/docs/01_nodeos/02_usage/01_nodeos-configuration.md

 content_title: Nodeos Configuration
 ---

 The plugin-specific options can be configured using either CLI options or a configuration file, `config.ini`.
 Nodeos-specific options can only be configured from the command line.
-All CLI options and `config.ini` options can be found by running `$ nodeos --help` as shown above.
+All CLI options and `config.ini` options can be found by running `nodeos --help` as shown above.

 Each `config.ini` option has a corresponding CLI option.
 However, not all CLI options are available in `config.ini`.
 For instance, most plugin-specific options that perform actions are not available in `config.ini`, such as `--delete-state-history` from `state_history_plugin`.